 Plus, if we’re all gonna be stuck inside with no end in sight these days, I say there’s nothing wrong with nachos becoming a weekly thing!

-I’m partnering the American Lamb Board again this year (some of my favorite recipes on this site were created in collaboration with them.
-Like these Apple Cider Braised Lamb Shanks and Skillet Lamb Chops and Cipollini Onions with Tarragon Honey Mustard Sauce) and these lamb nachos are the first recipe on deck for 2020.
+I’m partnering the American Lamb Board again this year.
+Some of my favorite recipes on this site were created in collaboration with ALB!

 I think a lot of us think of lamb as the mascot of spring so I ran with that in this recipe and used every spring vegetable I could find at the store along with seasoned ground lamb all piled high on some corn tortilla chips and lots of salty crumbled feta cheese.

-They’re not your “typical” nacho recipe (you won’t find any suspect yellow cheese sauce on these) but if you love celebrating seasonal eating like I do, I think you’ll enjoy them.
+They’re not your “typical” nacho recipe (for that, check out my carne asada nacho recipe), but if you love celebrating seasonal eating like I do, I think you’ll enjoy them.

 From fresh spring onions to colorful radishes and crisp fresh peas, these lamb nachos have the spring season cornered in a delicious way!